Computing the Geometric Intersection Number of Curves: Combinatorial framework

 The similar case of closed curves is covered in~\cite{ew-tcsr-13}.
 By Lemma~\ref{lem:diagram}, $c\cdot d\inv$ is the label of the facial walk of the perforated face of a disk diagram $\Delta$.
 This diagram has a cactus-like structure composed of 2-cells subdivided into quads and connected by trees.
 A vertex $v$ such that $\Delta\setminus v$ is not connected is called a \emph{cut vertex}.
 We also consider as cut vertices the endpoints of $c$ in $\Delta$.
 A 2-cell of $\Delta$ must have more than one cut vertex on its boundary.
 Otherwise, this boundary is entirely labelled by a subpath of either $c$ or $d$ and Theorem~\ref{th:four-vertex} implies the existence of four brackets, one of which (in fact two) must avoid the cut vertex, hence be contained in the interior of this subpath.
 This would contradict that $c$ and $d$ are geodesic.
-Moreover, because $c$ and $d$ have no spur, $\Delta$ cannot have more than two degree one vertices.
+Moreover, because $c$ and $d$ have no spur, $\Delta$ cannot have more than two degree one vertices, namely the common endpoints of $c$ and $d$.
 It follows that $\Delta$ is an alternating sequence of paths and 2-cells.
 In particular, each 2-cell has exactly two cut vertices.
 No 2-cell in this sequence has an interior vertex.
 For otherwise, by the second part of Theorem~\ref{th:four-vertex}, the boundary of this 2-cell would contain five brackets one of which would be contained in the interior of either $c$ or $d$ and this would again contradict that $c$ and $d$ are geodesic.
 It follows that the dual of a 2-cell, viewed as an assembling of quads, is a tree.
 We finally remark that this tree must be a path with a staircase shape.
-Indeed, any other shape would imply the existence of a bracket in either $c$ or $d$. \end{proof} \begin{cor} With the hypothesis of Theorem~\ref{th:geodesic}, $c$ and $d$ have equal length which is minimal among homotopic curves. \end{cor} \begin{cor} A combinatorial geodesic has no non-trivial index path whose image path is contractible. \end{cor} The next two remarks follow directly from the characterization of geodesics and canonical forms in terms of spurs, brackets and turns. \begin{remark} The image path of any index path of a combinatorial geodesic is geodesic.
-If the combinatorial geodesic is in canonical form, so is the image path. \end{remark}
+Indeed, any other shape would imply the existence of a bracket in either $c$ or $d$. \end{proof} Since the tips of a staircase divide its boundary into two sides of equal length, and since removing a bracket or a spur shortens a curve, we easily deduce the following. \begin{cor} With the hypothesis of Theorem~\ref{th:geodesic}, $c$ and $d$ have equal length which is minimal among homotopic curves. \end{cor} It will often be useful to think of a disk diagram bounded by homotopic geodesic paths as a subset of the universal cover $\tilde{\Sigma}=\D$ of the system of quads.
+Indeed, by the remark after Lemma~\ref{lem:diagram}, the sequence of faces along a staircase is labelled by a sequence of faces arranged the same way in $\tilde{\Sigma}$.
+Beware, however, that two successive staircases in a diagram may correspond to opposite orientations in $\tilde{\Sigma}$.
+Some staircases should thus be flipped in order to get an exact image of the diagram in $\tilde{\Sigma}$.
+A consequence of this representation is that homotopic geodesic paths have a unique disk diagram.
+This follows directly from the unique lifting property of coverings.